-The issue of priority for the definition of the continuity of a function was raised in [Grattan-Guinness 1970] in a way that provoked controversy.
-With regard to this issue, Grabiner seeks to shift the focus of attention away from the Bolzano/Cauchy priority debate, and broaden the discussion to include an analysis of their common predecessors, particularly Lagrange.
-She detects an "immediate source of the independent Bolzano-Cauchy definitions" both in Lagrange's 1798 book Traité de la résolution des équations numériques de tous les degrés and in his Théorie des fonctions analytiques (see [Grabiner 1984, p.
-113]).
-Grabiner concludes that "these two books are the most likely sources for both Cauchy's and Bolzano's definitions of continuous function" (op. cit., p.
-114).
-Grabiner's analysis challenges Grattan-Guinness' claim that "[Bolzano's and Cauchy's] new foundations, based on limit avoidance, certainly swept away the old foundations, founded largely on faith in the formal techniques" [Grattan-Guinness 1970, p.
-382].
-For sources of Bolzano's notion of continuity in Lagrange see also [Rusnock 1999, p.
-422].
+The issue of priority for the definition of the continuity of a function was raised in (Grattan-Guinness 1970) in a way that provoked controversy.
+With regard to this issue, Grabiner sough to shift the focus of attention away from the Bolzano/Cauchy priority debate and broaden the discussion to include an analysis of their common predecessors, particularly Lagrange.
+She detected an 'immediate source of the independent Bolzano-Cauchy definitions' both in Lagrange's 1798 Traité de la résolution des équations numériques de tous les degrés and in his Théorie des fonctions analytiques (see Grabiner 1984, 113).
+Grabiner concluded that 'these two books are the most likely sources for both Cauchy's and Bolzano's definitions of continuous function' (op. cit., 114).
+Grabiner's analysis challenged Grattan-Guinness' claim that '[Bolzano's and Cauchy's] new foundations, based on limit avoidance, certainly swept away the old foundations, founded largely on faith in the formal techniques' (Grattan-Guinness 1970, 382).
+For sources of Bolzano's notion of continuity in Lagrange, see also Rusnock (1999, 422).

-Schubring similarly rules out Grattan-Guinness' hypothesis, and furthermore challenges a common assumption that Bolzano's work was virtually unknown in the mathematical community during the first half of the 19th century [Schubring 1993].
-He reports on a (formerly) unknown review of Bolzano's three important papers from 1816 and 1817, written by a mathematician named J. Hoffmann in 1821 and published in 1823.
+Schubring similarly ruled out Grattan-Guinness' hypothesis, and furthermore challenged a common assumption that Bolzano's work was virtually unknown in the mathematical community during the first half of the nineteenth century (Schubring 1993).
+He reported on a (formerly) unknown review of Bolzano's three important papers from 1816 and 1817, written by a mathematician named J Hoffmann in 1821 and published in 1823.

-As for the Bolzano-Cauchy continuity, Grattan-Guinness investigated the possibility of its antecedents, focusing on the following three sources: (1) Cauchy's work prior to 1821, (2) Legendre, and (3) Fourier; see [Grattan-Guinness 1970, p.
-286].
-His search reportedly did not turn up any reasonable antecedents: "of the new ideas that were to achieve that aim - of them, to my great surprise, I could find nothing" (ibid.).
+As for the Bolzano-Cauchy continuity, Grattan-Guinness investigated the possibility of its antecedents, focusing on the following three sources: (1) Cauchy's work prior to 1821, (2) Legendre, and (3) Fourier; see Grattan-Guinness (1970, 286).
+His search reportedly did not turn up any reasonable antecedents: 'of the new ideas that were to achieve that aim - of them, to my great surprise, I could find nothing' (ibid.).
 His investigation led him to his well-known controversial conclusions.
-What he missed were the following sources: (1) Cauchy's earlier course summaries that were only discovered over a decade after Grattan-Guinness' article (see Section 2); (2) Lagrange (as argued by Grabiner); and (3) other 18th century authors, such as Kästner and Karsten (see Section 4).
+What he missed were the following sources: (1) Cauchy's earlier course summaries that were only discovered over a decade after Grattan-Guinness' article (see Section 2); (2) Lagrange (as argued by Grabiner); and (3) other eighteenth-century authors, such as Kästner and Karsten (see Section 4).

-Some mathematicians and historians of mathematics assume that Bolzano's definition of the continuity of a function in his 1817 Rein analytischer Beweis preceded Cauchy's, and that the latter first gave one in his 1821 textbook Cours d'Analyse.
+Some mathematicians and historians of mathematics assume that Bolzano's definition of the continuity of a function in his 1817 Rein analytischer Beweis preceded Cauchy's and that the latter first gave one in his 1821 textbook the Cours d'Analyse.
 Both assumptions turn out to be incorrect.
 Scholars commonly assume the following claims to be true:

-- (Cl1) Bolzano and Cauchy gave essentially the same definition of continuity, and - (Cl2) Bolzano gave it earlier.
+(Cl 1) Bolzano and Cauchy gave essentially the same definition of continuity, and (Cl 2) Bolzano gave it earlier.